 Status of same-sex marriages (SSM) and civil unions:

-As of 2006-MAR, same-sex marriages are only available in
+By 2010-MAY, same-sex marriages were only available in

-and lesbians to enter into civil unions or domestic partnerships.
+5 states and the District of Columbia.
+However, six states allowed same-sex couples to enter into civil unions or domestic partnerships.
 In the U.S., these couples

-receive all of the rights, privileges, and obligations that the state gives to
+received all of the rights, privileges, and obligations that their state gives to

-married couples, but are denied over 1,000 federal
+married couples, but are currently denied about 1,050 federal

 Gallup Organization poll data 1996 to 2003: